What Is an M.2 SSD?

 Connector Pin Damage

-M.2 edge connectors use 67 or 75 pins at a 0.5mm pitch.
+M.2 edge connectors use a 75-position socket with up to 67 active pins at a 0.5mm pitch (the keying notch removes 8 positions).
 Inserting the drive at the wrong angle, forcing it into an incompatible slot, or repeatedly removing & reinserting it scratches or shears the gold contacts.
 A single damaged signal pin can prevent PCIe link training or SATA negotiation entirely.
 The drive appears dead to the system, but the controller & NAND are unharmed.

 Recovery approach: board-level repair to restore the damaged traces or bypass the connector entirely by soldering directly to the PCB test points.